 Pros of a wing BCD

 It can also be a surprisingly affordable option.
-When setting up your own system you’re not restricted to sticking to one brand for all the elements, therefore you can get great value by mixing and matching different parts from different brands.
+When setting up your own system you’re not restricted to sticking to one brand for all the elements.
+This means you can get great value by mixing and matching different parts from different brands.

-The modular setup means that you can switch out various parts; this could be to accommodate double/twin cylinders, change backplates for travel or fresh/salt water needs, or to switch to a bigger bladder with larger lift capacity for drysuit diving.
+The modular setup means that you can switch out various parts.
+This could be to accommodate double or twin cylinders, change backplates for travel or fresh vs salt water needs, or to switch to a bigger bladder with larger lift capacity for drysuit diving.
 If there’s any possibility of pursuing tech diving in your future, you should definitely be considering a wing.

 Cons of a wing BCD

 Another major difference is the feel of a wing on the surface.
 Many people who are new to wings complain that they feel forced forward on the surface and cannot comfortably “sit back” in the water.
 If you’re someone who spends a lot of time waiting for boats on the surface, this could impact you.

 The lack of storage may also be a shock if you’re used to a jacket.
 Wings do not come equipped with pockets, so anything you need to carry will have to be cleverly clipped to D-rings instead.
 Alternatively, some manufacturers make cargo pockets which can be attached to your webbing.

 If you’ve found yourself feeling like you need something between the two styles, the dive industry has got you covered.
-Many BCDs on the market now are something of a hybrid style, fusing the best features of both jackets and wings into one.
+Many BCDs on the market now are a hybrid style.
+These fuse the best features of both jackets and wings into one.

 These styles are usually back-inflate, offering great trim and positioning, yet still have the jacket benefits of lots of storage and increased comfort.
 Our favourite jacket and hybrid BCDs can be found in our run down of the best women’s BCDs!

 So what type of BCD will you be opting for next?
 Tag us on Instagram @girlsthatscuba to show off your new setup!